 I am fascinated by the double except, bizarrely, I imagine myself as the reflection not the original.
 A Midwestern-bred need to please makes me “mirror” others rather than project myself.

-American essayist Rebecca Solnit wrote she was made to feel she was the “mirror” of her mother.
-Solnit grieves for her lost self.6
+American essayist Rebecca Solnit, a student of human boundaries and compassion, wrote she was made to feel she was the “mirror” of her mother.
+Solnit grieves for her lost self.

 Who was I all those years before?
 I was not.
 Mirrors show everything but themselves. […]She thought of me as a mirror but didn’t like what she saw and blame the mirror.
 When I was thirty, in one of the furious letters I sometimes composed and rarely sent, I wrote, “You want me to be some kind of a mirror that will reflect back the self-image you want to see – perfect mother, totally loved, always right – but I am not a mirror, and the shortcomings you see are not my fault.

 A mirror is where we meet and see our embodied self.
 A mirror tells us that we are.
 Frozen in time.
 Mirrors don’t capture the past or the future, but they do reflect the present.
-They are immediate, instant, and reflective of right now.
 As long as we stay in the now, there will be no then.
-No death, no pre-existence.
 Do we ever feel more alive than in those moments when we’re certain we’re not dead?

 Mirrors might tell us that we are, but as Borges knew well, they don’t tell us who we are.
 Only deep contemplation and examination of the miracle of life, of our existence, and, ultimately, our nonexistence can do that.